Military Helicopter Crash Kills One, Injures Two After A Hard Landing On Maryland Golf Course

 Officials initially stated that there were no fatalities in the military helicopter crash, but it was later ascertained that a soldier was killed.

-In a news release, Major Gen. Bradley A. Becker with the Joint Force Headquarters-National Capital Region and the U.S. Army Military District of Washington said: “We are deeply saddened by this loss within our community.”
+In a news release, Major Gen. Bradley A. Becker with the Joint Force Headquarters-National Capital Region and the U.S. Army Military District of Washington said, “We are deeply saddened by this loss within our community.”

 “Our condolences go out to the families and friends affected by this tragedy, and our team is focused on supporting them during this difficult time.”